-The development of the LTBT reflected a growing concern over the environmental and health consequences of testing of nuclear weapons as research on the potential damages became clear.
+The development of the Treaty Banning Nuclear Weapon Tests in the Atmosphere, in Outer Space and Under Water reflected a growing concern over the environmental and health consequences of testing of nuclear weapons as research on the potential damages became clear.
 As a result of the hydrogen bomb tests in the 1950s, there was concern about radioactive fallout and the likelihood of even greater damage from more powerful nuclear devices.
 The treaty prohibits any nuclear weapon test explosion, or any other nuclear explosion, at any place under the state's jurisdiction or control: